waleediqbal411/waleediqbal411.github.io/_pages/about.md

 # News
 ## June 2025
-* I am promoted to Assistant Professor in Data Science (Teaching and Scholarship) at [Northeastern University](https://www.northeastern.edu) and will remain based in their [London Campus](https://www.nulondon.ac.uk).
+* I have been promoted to Assistant Professor in Data Science (Teaching and Scholarship) at [Northeastern University](https://www.northeastern.edu) and will remain based in their [London Campus](https://www.nulondon.ac.uk).

 ## April 2025
 * I delivered two lectures on Natural Language Processing for [Northeastern University London Campus's](https://www.nulondon.ac.uk) Global Postgraduate Taster Lectures.